binaryburn/PALO-ALTO-NETWORKS/README.md

 [Palo Alto Networks High Availability Solution](ha.md)

 A system of Lambda functions for:
- * maintaining a hot standby of the firewall
+ * Maintaining a hot standby of the firewall
- * monitoring the health of the active firewall
+ * Monitoring the health of the active firewall
- * failing over if a failed status check occurs.
+ * Failing over if a failed status check occurs.